catalinred/catalinred.github.com/_posts/2011-02-18-how-to-create-a-cool-and-usable-css3-search-box.markdown

 ![Chrome inset shadow bug](/dist/uploads/2011/02/chrome-inset-box-shadow-bug.png)

-There is a bug on Chrome when both `border-radius` and inset `box-shadow` is used.
+There is a bug on Chrome when both CSS `border-radius` and [inset `box-shadow`](/how-to-create-slick-effects-with-css3-box-shadow/) properties are used.
 Anyway, there is good news about that.
 [Paul Irish](https://www.paulirish.com/) announced last month that [Chrome's inset box-shadow bug is fixed](https://www.paulirish.com/2011/chrome-inset-box-shadow-bug-fixed/).

 ### Later update